MrFerry6/GrupomaniaSocial/README.md

 -TO EXECUTE THE FRONTEND:
 -In a terminal at the main root of the project type ‘npm run start’.
 -If this error appears at the terminal:
  	"error:0308010C:digital envelope routines::unsupported"
--Change the parameter ‘start’ at the script sections at the package.json file to this:
+	Change the parameter ‘start’ at the script sections at the package.json file to this:
-	- "start": "react-scripts --openssl-legacy-provider start"
+		"start": "react-scripts --openssl-legacy-provider start"

 -USING THE SITE: